Your chance to control the outbreak

 When is the Competition held?

-The competition date is dependent on competition site.
-Different sites are hosting the NASPAA-Batten Simulation Competition on different dates.
+The competition date is dependent on competition site, according to time zone.
+Different schools are sponsoring the NASPAA-Batten Simulation Competition on different dates.

 Stay up to date

 The countdown to competition day is on!
 Hear about our sites, pre-registration, as well as associated NASPAA and CLSG events.